jedi4ever/nagios2graphite/README.md

     make install

 ## Configuration
-Add the broker module to your `nagios.cfg`.
+Configure broker events and add the broker module to your `nagios.cfg`.

+    event_broker_options=-1 # Yes that's -1
     broker_module=/var/lib/nagios3/nagios2graphite.o

+This will send to localhost on port 2003.
+To change this supply:

+    broker_module=/var/lib/nagios3/nagios2graphite.o host="somehost.org" port=2003

+This will send to `somehost.org` on port 2003.
+To activate debug:

+    broker_module=/var/lib/nagios3/nagios2graphite.o host="somehost.org" port=2003

-If you already have a broker_module in use, you need to ADD this line.
-Nagios will define multiple broker active.
+Note: If you already have a broker_module line, you need to ADD another line.
+Nagios will define multiple brokers active.

-Enable broker events

-    event_broker_options=1

 ## Loading
 You need to restart your nagios config if you changed this lines.